factsmission/dcat-ap-ch-shacl/README.md

  * the type (`foaf:Document`) does not need to be explicitely specified for a document to validate (the type can be inferred from the rdfs:range of foaf:Document)

  ## Other points to discuss
  * Shouldn't we rather require a Dataset to be named (using standard IRI) rather than requiring a proprietary dct:identifier?
+ * Also, shouldn't the dct:publisher rather be named, than an instance of foaf:Agent?
 Analoguos questions can be asked for `dcat:themeTaxonomy` and `foaf:homepage`
  * Should xsd:dateTime be supported as well where xsd:date is required?
  * It seems inconsistence to forbid `adms:status` on distributions while generally allowing arbitrary properties.